The imprint of dark matter on the Galactic acceleration field: Simulations of MW-mass galaxies

 \subsection{The Solar Neighborhood}

 Given the cosmological nature of these simulations in an arbitrary comoving box, we establish the galactocentric coordinates for each galaxy through a two-step process.
 First, we use the ``shrinking spheres'' method \citep{power2003inner} to determine the center position of each galaxy.
-We rotate the system to align the total angular momentum of the young stars (age $\leq 1$ Gyr) along the $Z$ direction, which orients the Galactic disk in the XY plane for each simulation.\footnote{We also tested other methods to establish the disk plane, such as measuring the spatial midplane, and found that our results remain consistent regardless of the method used.} We establish the Solar Circle with a fixed cylindrical radius of $\textrm{R}_{\odot} = 8.1 \pm 0.6$ kpc \citep{Gravity2018}.
-The rotation curves of these simulations are roughly flat at 8.1 kpc, with values close to $220 \pm 20$ km s$^{-1}$, which roughly match that of the MW.
-Our choice is strictly motivated from the measured Solar position, in Sec.~\ref{sec:dens_DM_radius}, we discuss our results for the DM density as a function of changing cylindrical radius from the center of each halo.
-While one could scale the cylindrical radius of each halo based on disk size or other parameters, this location would vary for each CDM and SIDM halo independently.
-Instead, we focus on what happens at a fixed radius away from the center in each halo.
+We rotate the system to align the total angular momentum of the young stars (age $\leq 1$ Gyr) along the $Z$ direction, which orients the Galactic disk in the XY plane for each simulation.\footnote{We also tested other methods to establish the disk plane, such as measuring the spatial midplane, and found that our results remain consistent regardless of the method used.}